neuropoly/data-management/internal-server.md

 Because this server contains private medical data, you need to be on campus, connected to the VPN, or working from a server on campus, like `joplin` or `rosenberg` to access it.

-4. *If connecting from off-campus*, connect to [polyvpn](http://www.polymtl.ca/si/reseaux/acces-securise-rvp-ou-vpn).
+*If connecting from off-campus*, connect to [polyvpn](http://www.polymtl.ca/si/reseaux/acces-securise-rvp-ou-vpn).
     * Verify connectivity by `ping data.neuro.polymtl.ca`.
-If **you cannot** then you need to double-check your VPN connection; make sure it is connected, and *ask the Poly network admins* if you are firewalled from this server.
+If **you cannot ping** then you need to double-check your VPN connection; make sure it is connected, make sure you can reach `joplin`, and if it still isn't working *ask the [Poly network admins](dge.informatique@polymtl.ca)* to unblock your account from this server.

-5. Verify you have access to the server by `ssh git@data.neuro.polymtl.ca help`.
-If it hangs, triple-check your VPN.
-If it rejects you, ask if others are having the same problem.
+Verify you can use the server by `ssh git@data.neuro.polymtl.ca help`.
+If it hangs, triple-check again your VPN.
+If it rejects you, your account is not created yet, or you have switched machines.
 A successful connection looks like:

     ```
     $ ssh git@data.neuro.polymtl.ca help